joeodx/AZURE_cloud/CRUD-CLI/README.md

 ```
 aws s3 ls
 ```
+### List all the S3 buckets

-Now you can run the script to lists all the S3 buckets
+Now you can run the script to lists all the S3 buckets below :

 ```
 import boto3